 UKCMA represents the highest professional performers within the sector, discusses progressive views and engages similar minded associations.
 The UKCMA members offer a voice to the tens of thousands of security professionals engaged within the events industry.

 It is consulted by a range of associations and organisations including the Security Industry Authority, ACS Standards and Strategy Group, The Events Industry Forum, Skills for Security, the revision of The Purple Guide, Police and Security Working Group, Home Office SIA Transition Consultation Group, SIA Diversity Conference and endeavours to engage with all strands of the sector.

 Most importantly it has a significant impact on the training undertaken and standards achieved in delivering services relating to public safety, pushing the boundaries of training to new levels.

-- To represent the interests of the Crowd Management industry to Government bodies, consumers and other organisations.
+- To represent the interests of the industry (advice and consultation) to Government bodies, stakeholders and other relevant organisations- UK and International.

 - To provide a forum for the exchange of non-competitive information and support between members, subject to full compliance with all applicable UK laws.